httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The request content MAY be empty.
 If the `Upload-Complete` header field is then set to true, the client intends to upload an empty resource representation.
 An `Upload-Complete` header field is set to false is also valid.
 This can be used to create an upload resource URL before transferring data, which can save client or server resources.
 Since informational responses are optional, this technique provides another mechanism to learn the URL, at the cost of an additional round-trip before data upload can commence.

+If the server does not receive the entire request content, for example because of canceled requests or dropped connections, it SHOULD append as much of the request content starting at its beginning and without discontinuities as possible.
+If the server did not append the entire request content, the upload MUST NOT be considered complete.

 The following example shows an upload creation.
 The client transfers the entire 100 bytes in the first request.
 The server generates two informational responses to transmit the upload resource's URL and progress information, and one final response to acknowledge the completed upload:

 ~~~ http-message